simeononsecurity/simeononsecurity.ch/content/articles/best-linux-distros-for-beginners/index.en.md

 **Zorin Connect**: Integrated smartphone connectivity (similar to KDE Connect) allows you to:
 - Receive phone notifications on your desktop
 - Reply to texts from your computer
-- Share files between devices seamlessly
+- Share files between devices smoothly
 - Use your phone as a remote control
 - Check phone battery status